-Rebecca’s work is personal and intuitive in nature and often draws on her own life experiences including cancer, sexual orientation, gender diversity, spirituality.
+Rebecca Swan is an interdisciplinary artist based in Aotearoa New Zealand.
+Her work is personal and intuitive in nature and often draws on her own life experiences including cancer, gender diversity, spirituality and environmental issues.
 Whist her work can be discussed in social political frame works, it’s the experiential nature of it that she’s most interested in.

-Her most recent exhibition, The Exquisite Wound, questions how we relate to the disappearance of our physical bodies, which begs the question, “what are we without them?”
+Her exhibition, The Exquisite Wound, questions how we relate to the disappearance of our physical bodies, which begs the question, “what are we without them?”
 This exhibition is touring Aotearoa New Zealand and won the 2016 S+ART Award.

 Since 2004 Rebecca’s book Assume Nothing has been published in eleven countries.
 The Dowse curated the touring exhibition Assume Nothing, Celebrating Gender Diversity and from 2008- 2012 it toured five public galleries in Aotearoa New Zealand and two galleries in Spain.

 View exhibition history.